sizigia/learn-co-lessons/README.md

 ## A quick glance at numbers

+### Objectives
+* Operating on numbers in Python
+* The different datatypes for numbers
+* Boolean values and how we can use them in our code
+* Deciding which datatypes to use in our program

 All of us are familiar with numbers.
 1492 is a number.
 So is 34.
 If we think about what the common operations are with numbers, we get a pretty good idea for what Python allows us to do with numbers.